CosmWasm/cosmwasm.github.io/docs/multi-test/getting-started/counter/introduction.md

 ## Filling the content

-In the previous section you have created a project structure for **counter** smart contract, but the source files are still empty.
+In this section you have created a project structure for **counter** smart contract, but the source files are still empty.
 In the following chapter, we provide an example [**implementation**](./implementation.md) of the **counter** smart contract.